 • Engine misfiring when load is applied and engine is cold.

 Curing Stiction Related Problems

 There are many oil additives on the market that may help cure stiction related problems by removing buildup in the injector spool valve.
-We recommend Archoil's AR9100 friction modifier - it's widely popular, seems to work well in eliminating stiction related misfires, and is reasonably priced.
+We recommend Archoil's AR9100 friction modifier (it can be purchased here, 16 oz is needed per oil change) - it's widely popular, works well in eliminating stiction related misfires, and is reasonably priced.
 There are alternatives on the market and we encourage owners to select a product based on their own research; opinions are subjective.
 If an injector has incurred physical damage or is malfunctioning as a result of excessive wear, don't expect an oil additive to be a cure-all.
 The most beneficial course of action is prevention - start an oil additive regiment to prevent problems before they occur.